rleir/c7atess/README.md

 script | remarks
 --------|--------
-DoImage.pl	| the worker program, installed on all machines: preprocess then OCR one image DoJob.pl	| the scheduler program, installed on one machine: for each job, OCR all images in a directory c7aget.pl | CLI : Given a image file specifier get the hocr from the ocr DB filterAllDB.pl	| filter all fields in the DB filterHocr.pl	| filters junk words from Tesseract output findWork.pl	| CLI: scan a directory tree, looking for a directory which has not yet been OCR'd hocr2html.pl | creates an html page for each image, suitable for superimposing highlighting on the image hocr2txtmap.pl	| creates a TxtMap file ocrResults.sql	| DB creation tessdb.ini	| zz unique.pl	| creates a wordlist from the text for an image OCR/Ocrdb.pm | 	DB access utilities
+DoImage.pl	| the worker program, installed on all machines: preprocess then OCR one image DoJob.pl	| CLI: the scheduler program, installed on one machine: for each job, OCR all images in a directory (also starts the UI) c7aget.pl | CLI : Given a image file specifier get the hocr from the ocr DB filterAllDB.pl	| CLI: filter all fields in the DB filterHocr.pl	| filters junk words from Tesseract output findWork.pl	| CLI: scan a directory tree, looking for a directory which has not yet been OCR'd hocr2html.pl | CLI: creates an html page for each image, suitable for superimposing highlighting on the image hocr2txtmap.pl	| CLI: creates a TxtMap file http://www.canadiana.ca/schema/2012/xsd/txtmap/txtmap.xsd ocrResults.sql	| DB creation tessdb.ini	| conf used by Perl to access the DB unique.pl	| creates a wordlist from the text for an image OCR/Ocrdb.pm | 	DB access utilities
 OCR/hocrUtils.pm | hOCR utilities
-install/installWorker.sh | installation of the worker script, used on each machine install/pushWorker.sh	| zzz
+install/installWorker.sh | installation of the worker script, used on each machine install/pushWorker.sh	| copy scripts to a machine where workers will run

 ### Perl Dancer UI
 script | remarks